DevonHope/Meme-Formatter-for-Chromecast/README.md

   5. Add your own memes to resources/memes

   NOTE: all memes must be smaller in pixel size than the background memes.
-This will be focused upon and fixed later but for now is only functioning in this manner for now.
+This will be focused upon and fixed later but for now is only functioning in this manner.

   RUN
   1. Run the convert_image.py file to convert any background images from other formats to JPG